 If you created a pin assignment for a particular project, you can export it for use in a different project.
-To see how this is done, open again the Assignment Editor to reach the window in Figure 27.
-Now, select File > Export which leads to the window in Figure 28.
+To see how this is done, open again the Assignment Editor to reach the window in Figure 29.
+Now, select File > Export which leads to the window in Figure 30.
 Here, the file light.csv is available for export.
 Click on Export.
 If you now look in the directory introtutorial, you will see that the file light.csv has been created.

 Export ×

-Save in: ն introtutorial 💽 🔶 🛗 📰 🔻
+Save in: 🗀 introtutorial 💽 🔶 🔂 📰 🗸

-ab
+🛅 db

 File name: light.csv Export

-Save as type: Comma Separated Value File (.csv) Cancel
+Save as type: Comma Separated Value File (.csv) .

-Figure 28.
+Figure 30.
 Exporting the pin assignment.

 You can import a pin assignment by choosing Assignments > Import Assignments.
-This opens the dialogue in Figure 29 to select the file to import.
+This opens the dialogue in Figure 31 to select the file to import.
 Type the name of the file, including the csv extension and the full path to the directory that holds the file, in the File Name box and press OK.
 Of course, you can also browse to find the desired file.
+For convenience, all relevant pin assignments for the DE2 board are given in the file called $DE2\pin\assignment.csv$ in the directory $DE2\tutorials \ design\files$ , which is included on the CD-ROM that accompanies the DE2 board and can also be found on Altera's DE2 web pages.

 Import Assignments X

 Specify the source and categories of assignments to import.
-Click LogicLock Import to select LogicLock.
-Import File(s).
-Assignment source ort File Assignments
+Click LogicLock Imports select LogicLock Import File(s). rt File Assignments

+Assignment source Categories

-🕫 File name: Categories
+• File name: Advanced

-C Use LogicLock Import File Assignments
+C Use LogicLock Import File Assignments Auvanceu

+LogicLock Import File Assignments

-Copy existing assignments into light qsf.bak before importing ]
+Copy existing assignments into light.qsf.bak before importing

-Cancel
+OK Cancel

-Figure 29.
+Figure 31.
 Importing the pin assignment.